-Halep Not Intimidated by Serena Anymore
+Halep not intimidated by Serena anymore

-Simona Halep no longer feels intimidated about facing Serena Williams and the Australian Open top seed is ready for the challenge of taking on the 23-time grand slam champion in Melbourne.

-Halep booked her fourth-round berth with a 6-2 6-3 victory over Serena's sister Venus on Saturday, the world number one cruising through in 77 minutes.
+Halep booked her fourth-round berth with a 6-2 6-3 victory over Serena's sister Venus, the world number one cruising through in 77 minutes.

 Victory sets up a 10th meeting with Williams and first since the 2016 US Open, when the American recorded a fourth successive win over Halep.